Initial assessment

 • PTH in children with inadequate dietary calcium intake, signs/symptoms of low vitamin D, or multiple risk factors for low vitamin D

-• PTH, urine calcium/phosphate/creatinine, CUE, wrist X-rays (and X-rays of leg deformity if present) in children with clinical rickets (as well as vitamin D related above)
+• PTH, urine calcium/phosphate/creatinine, CUE, wrist X-rays (and X-rays of leg deformity if present) in children with clinical rickets (as well as vitamin D related tests above)

 Other considerations